ieg-dhr/DigiKAR_Projektseminar/Maps3_EN.md

 <hr>

 <a href="./maps/Domherren_places-frequency_2.png"><img src="./maps/Domherren_places-frequency_2.png" width="650px" align="center"/></a>
 <p>The second map indicates the numerical frequencies of place names (mostly geocoded on institution level).
-In exact numbers, the cathedral of Mainz (Dom Mainz) is the most frequent place with 65 occurrences.
+In absolute numbers, the cathedral of Mainz (Dom Mainz) is the most frequent place with 65 occurrences.
 More than 20 places mapped as "Germany" in the centre of the present-day German Federal Republic denote biographic events for which the sources did not provide specific spatial information.
 The high frequency of events within the present-day city of Mainz is a challenge for cartographic representations of the collected data.</p>

 <hr>